-And the rest of the story is we have grown and built a nice business- added e-commerce ( check it out here) and hitting that big in 2019- worked with many brands- been published almost 100 times now- do interviews- speak at events- mentor others in the business and generally enjoy a very good business.
+And the rest of the story is we moved to a property we own and have grown and built a nice business- added e-commerce ( check it out here) and hitting that big in 2019- worked with many brands- been published almost 100 times now- do interviews- speak at events- consult with others in the business and generally enjoy a very good business.
 But- still learning every single day and always mindful of the future roads and being positive about growth.

 Our brand video is humbling to me- to see just how far we have come as a firm and I have come as a designer.

 My biggest accomplishment in the past 5 years is hiring Liz 3 years ago as she has changed my life and is far more than just part of the team.
 Hear more about where we are today in the video below!

 The take away-

 **Hiring is key- did I mention that already? 🙂

 We branded the shop like this because we were so known for kitchen and bath products and was hurting us- I do not recommend having two names.
 It is confusing and not sure we will keep forever but we have a unique situation that had to be considered.

 I had been hunting for a good location for the shop for years and years- so many I shoulda coulda bought too- but timing never right.
 Well the lease pricing was jumping up as business had rebounded and I was over paying someone else when I had the money to buy- so we looked around and found an old house zoned commercial on a main drag street “near” downtown but not in it.
 It is a wonderful old home and we are the 4th owners.
 I love it so much- and the 3/4 of an acre it sits on.
 My husband redid the carriage house and we built a small warehouse yet still lots and lots to do especially to make it more “retail” in style.